 We want to speak to individuals who will continue our commitment to being a global leader in health sciences, education and research.
 Join a team that has community at its heart, with personal development opportunities you wouldn’t be afforded in larger organisations.

-AECC University College Full time, 36.25 hours per week (Monday to Friday, 8.45am-5pm) Salary £20,000 per annum.
-For more details about the post visit the link below or email Rhonda Card, Clinic Practice Manager at: firstname.lastname@example.org.
+AECC University College Zero Hours, covering holiday and sickness (including Saturday) Salary £8.21 per hour.
+For more details about the post visit the link below or email Mandi Goldfinch, Clinic Reception Manager, at: MGoldfinch@aecc.ac.uk

 Dignity, diversity and equality policy

 AECC University College is committed to developing and maintaining an institution where students and staff from all backgrounds can flourish.
-Everyone has a right to be treated with dignity and respect, and we aim to provide a positive and satisfying learning and working environment, in line with our Dignity, Diversity and Equality Policy (Add PDF).
+Everyone has a right to be treated with dignity and respect, and we aim to provide a positive and satisfying learning and working environment, in line with our Dignity, Diversity and Equality Policy.

-In admitting and supporting students with disabilities to the chiropractic programme we work in line with our admissions policy and the guidance provided in the General Chiropractic Council’s document Becoming a chiropractor A guide for disabled people (Add PDF - August 2010).
+In admitting and supporting students with disabilities to the chiropractic programme we work in line with our admissions policy and the guidance provided in the General Chiropractic Council’s document Becoming a chiropractor A guide for disabled people.
 If you would like further advice or information please contact our Student Services team.

 Accreditation and awards

-We are proud to be Investors in People accredited and embrace the Disability Confident and Mindful Employer standards.
+We are proud to embrace the Disability Confident and Mindful Employer standards.
 We keep check on our Equality Standards and work with local organisations to continually improve our approach to diversity and equality in the local community.